 Ms. Thanopoulou received her degree in Theater Studies from the National University of Athens and a Master of Arts in Physical Theater from the universities of Surrey & Royal Holloway University of London.

-Dr. Liana Tsigaridi holds a B.Sc. in Mathematics, from the University of Patras, with the highest grade of the graduation year and award from the State Scholarships Foundation, a M.Sc. in Applied Mathematics, from the Technical University of Athens, a second M.Sc. in Astrophysics, from the National and Kapodistrian University of Athens (NKUA) and a Ph.D. in Astronomy, from the NKUA, in the field of Galactic Dynamics on a full scholarship from the Leventis Foundation.
+Dr. Liana Tsigaridi holds a B.Sc. in Mathematics, from the University of Patras, with the highest grade of the graduation year and award from the State Scholarships Foundation, a M.Sc. in Applied Mathematics, from the Technical University of Athens, a second M.Sc. in Astrophysics, from the National and Kapodistrian University of Athens (NKUA) and a Ph.D. in Astronomy and Applied Mathematics, from the NKUA, in the field of Galactic Dynamics on a full scholarship from the Leventis Foundation.

-Dr. Tsigaridi has participated in many Research Programs funded by the Academy of Athens in collaboration with the Research Center for Astronomy and Applied Mathematics (RCAAM), with publications in peer-reviewed scientific journals and presence in numerous conferences.
-She has also participated as a visiting researcher in the project ‘Galactic Potential Extraction' at the European Southern Observatory (ESO) in Munich, Germany.
-She is a member of the Hellenic Astronomical Society (Hel.A.S.) and the European Space Agency (ESA).
+Dr. Tsigaridi has participated in many Research Programs funded by the Academy of Athens in collaboration with the Research Center for Astronomy and Applied Mathematics (RCAAM), with publications in peer reviewed scientific journals and presence in numerous conferences.
+She has also participated as a visiting researcher in the project "Galactic Potential Extraction" at the European Southern Observatory (ESO) in Munich, Germany.

 In parallel with her academic studies Dr. Tsigaridi has also completed degrees in Music and Dance.
 She plays the Piano and the Viola and has been a member of the Youth Symphony Orchestra of Athens since 1991.
+She is also a member of the Hellenic Astronomical Society (Hel.A.S.) and the European Space Agency (ESA).

 Ms. Wang is originally from Taiwan.
 She obtained her Bachelors Degree from National Taipei Institute of the Arts, where she studied Piano Performance, Violin Performance as well as Chinese Language and Literature.
 She has won the 2nd prize in Taiwan Piano competition.
 Ms. Wang also trained at Luebeck Musikhochschule in Germany, and obtained her Masters Degree in Piano Performance.